mapio/tau/README.md

 and timestamped, so that only legitimate students (for the configured timeframe) will be able to upload files.
 The uploaded assignments will be stored in a separate folder for every student.

+## Configuring the system

+It's just few hundreds lines of code, so presently everything (except of course for the list of *user id*s and *email*s) is hardwired.
+This is just a proof of concept… it should be easy to adapt to one's needs.